RobTillaart/Correlation/README.md

 - **void setRunningCorrelation(bool rc)** sets the internal variable runningMode which allows **add()** to overwrite old elements in the internal arrays.
-- **bool getRunningCorrelation()** returns the runningMOde flag.
+- **bool getRunningCorrelation()** returns the runningMode flag.

 The running correlation will be calculated over the last **count** elements.
+If the array is full, count will be size.
-This allows for more adaptive formula finding e.g. find the relation between temperature and humidity per hour.
+This running correlation allows for more adaptive formula finding e.g. find the relation between temperature and humidity per hour, and how it changes over time.

 ### Statistical